forwardemail/free-email-forwarding/README.md

 ### Can I forward unlimited emails with this

-Practically yes - the only current restriction is that senders are limited to sending you `200` emails per hour.
+Practically yes - the only current restriction is that senders are limited to sending `200` emails per hour through the system.

 If this limit is exceeded we send a `451` response code which tells the senders mail server to retry later.